GabrielD42/ben/README.md

 * y coordinate

 ##mysql
-* stores maps from each run
+###maps database
+stores maps from each run for analyzing. each table is one map, with each field being the probability (a number from 0-1) of there being an object there.

+###current database
+stores information about the current run that needs to be dealt with in `cleanup()`.

 ##threads
 in order of priority